Pantex Orientation

 The nucleus of our Brotherhood was formed in 1890 in St. Louis, Missouri.
 That year, an exposition was held in St. Louis, showcasing “a glorious display of electrical wonders.”
 Electricians from across the country flocked to the city to wire the buildings and exhibits.

 At the end of each workday, these men gathered to discuss the harsh conditions they faced in the electrical industry.
-The work was hard and dangerous, the hours were long, and the pay was small.
+The work was hard and dangerous, the hours were long, and the pay was low.
 A union became the logical solution.
-With the help of the American Federation of Labor (AFL), this small group was chartered as the Electrical Wiremen and Linemen’s Union, No. 5221.
+With help from the American Federation of Labor, this small group was chartered as the Electrical Wiremen and Linemen’s Union No. 5221.
 Henry Miller, a St. Louis lineman, was elected president.

 As individuals, most of us have limited bargaining power, but together, we are strong.
 With a well-negotiated contract, we gain legal protections that we would not have otherwise.

-On November 21, 1891, the first convention was held in St. Louis, attended by ten delegates representing 286 members.
-These founders of our union met in a small room above Stolley’s Dance Hall, marking a humble but significant beginning.
+On November 21, 1891, the first convention was held in St. Louis.
+The founders of our union met in a small room above Stolley’s Dance Hall, marking a humble but significant beginning.

 The objects of the International Brotherhood of Electrical Workers are: